-- Participate in the initial kick-off meeting with other U-M awardees in mid-May 2019.
+- Participate in the initial kick-off meeting with other U-M awardees.

-- Participate in quarterly MSI Community meetings, beginning in July 2019.
+- Participate in bi-monthly MSI Community meetings, beginning in July 2020.

-- Create Midterm and Final Narrative Reports summarizing processes and outcomes, beginning January 2020.
+- Create Midterm and Final Narrative Reports summarizing experiences, processes, and outcomes, beginning January 2020, ending October 2021.

 For questions regarding the MSI Outreach and Planning Grants, please contact Edmund Graham.